 Once on the ground, you start making acquaintance with the location, the menu system and the map.
 A GPS can constantly mark your route to the next waypoint and to your final destination.
-I left the system on because it is consistent with a near future which make extensive use of augmented reality, even if it is my understanding that you can turn it off.
+I left the system on because it is consistent with a near future which makes extensive use of augmented reality, even if it is my understanding that you can turn it off.

-After the first encounters it is finally time to get to your Base Camp.
+After the first encounters, it is finally time to get to your Base Camp.
 This is your first REAL fight, in which you’ll need to make very good use of covers and, if you are playing with friends, of coordinated fire.

 Once this fight is finally over, you can enter your base camp.
 At this time it is really in a very bad shape, but things will get better soon.
-The Base is split in three wings: Medical, Tech and Security.
+The Base is split into three wings: Medical, Tech and Security.
 Performing “Medical Missions” will allow you to redeem the relevant part of the base so that, little by little, it will all be restored.
 Improving your facility will drive in new NPCs, will unlock new missions and will restore order to the chaos.
 Take a look at the following picture of the “clinic” for later reference.

 Storywise, you actually reached the end of the beta, yet there still are many things to do.

-Inside the Dark Zone players can team up and go against other players, acquiring new (and better) items: since these items are contaminated they will need to be extracted first with an helicopter and then decontaminated before you can use them.
+Inside the Dark Zone players can team up and go against other players, acquiring new (and better) items: since these items are contaminated they will need to be extracted first with a helicopter and then decontaminated before you can use them.
 The Dark Zone is a scary place, where players can suddenly “go rogue” and kill other agents.
-At present, due to a bug, players can cheat here, going rogue and hiding inside safe areas.
+At present, due to a bug, players can cheat here, going rogue and hiding in safe areas.
 The result is that, unless you team up with a big group of players, you have no chance to survive if you pick up a fight (see picture below).